iomega/spec2vec/README.rst

 Examples
 ========
 Below a code example of how to process a large set of reference spectra and then train a word2vec model on documents generated of those spectrums.
+Word2Vec models learn from co-occurences of peaks ("words") across many different spectra.
+To get a model that can give a meaningful representation of a set of given spectra it is desirable to train the model on a large and representative dataset.

 .. code-block:: python